JaredMcB/DDRM/Journals/RJ_KSE_modred.md

 10:00 AM -  I have been writing a note on aliasing and de-aliasing.
 I feel like I understand it pretty well.
 However, I can't explain why Trefethen's MatLab code is more stable than mine is.
 I think I will give myself 2 hours (till about noon) and then I will look at Dr. Lin's code to see how I might tweak mine.

 3:00 PM - I worked on the tutorial and did some interesting calculations.
 But I did not achieve what I set out to do.
 Though I do feel more comfortable with the complexities in the indexing between the mathematical DFT and the numerical `fft`.

+# Tuseday, January 5, 2021

+12:36 PM - Though I have been going through the code very carefully, which processes has been facilitated by writing the de-aliasing tutorial and the FFTW tutorial I have not beable to identify why the solver is unstable, when it seems to mimic exactly Trefethen's solver in MATLAB.